CryptoHumansClub/CryptoHumansClub/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://gateway.pinata.cloud/ipfs/QmUfUH4bdRzPpa6fic2DMPgF2C7RobW9e6Lb12tcXBcwcx?_gl=1*1k6jlyk*rs_ga*MjA3NDMyNTU2LjE2ODc2NDIzMzM.*rs_ga_5RMPXG14TE*MTY4NzY0MjMzMy4xLjEuMTY4NzY0Mjc1NC42MC4wLjA.)

+CHC is a membership system and digital collectible composed of 5000 Crypto Humans NFTs.
+Members who hold the Crypto Humans tokens can enjoy exclusive benefits, regular rewards, and unlock access to unreleased areas and privileges.

 <!---
 CryptoHumansClub/CryptoHumansClub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.